Joint Health and Safety Committee (JHSC)

 This course has met the requirements under O. Reg.
 128/04 as Director Approved Continuing Education.

 Your health and safety during these times is paramount to us, which is why we have stopped our in-class sessions and transitioned completely online.
-In addition, we offer the Joint Health and Safety Committee training program through two convenient online delivery methods shown below in order to mitigate the risks of COVID-19.
+In addition, we offer the Joint Health and Safety Committee training program through two convenient online delivery methods, eLearning and Virtual (online), as shown below in order to mitigate the risks of COVID-19.

 Fully independent learning through online modules that can be accessed and completed anywhere at anytime!
 Currently only available for Part 1.